-The key to this trick is to pop hard so your board becomes vertical enough where you can flick your front foot and do a kickflip.
+The key to this trick is to pop hard, so your board becomes vertical enough that you can flick your front foot and do a kickflip.

-The backside tailslide is not a flatground trick, but a trick done on a rail, ledge, or hubba.
-A rail can be a flat bar or handrail over some stairs; a ledge is a flat block on the ground with waxed up edges; hubbas are basically ledges that go over stairs.
+The backside tailslide is not a flat ground trick but rather a trick done on a rail, ledge, or hubba.
+A rail can be a flat bar or handrail over some stairs; a ledge is a flat block on the ground with waxed-up edges; hubbas are basically ledges that go over stairs.

 This trick is extremely difficult because you are doing it on your blind side.
-Approaching an obstacle backside is already hard, and adding a tailslide to it makes it more difficult because you have to turn your eyes away from the obstacle and still lock into a tailslide.
+Approaching an obstacle backside is already hard enough, and adding a tailslide to it makes it more difficult because you have to turn your eyes away from the obstacle and still lock into a tailslide.

 The key to this trick is the backfoot.
 You should scoop as hard as you can while slightly moving your front foot forward.
 This is not as technical as the other tricks on our list, which is why it is at number four.

 The name might seem intimidating, but this trick is not impossible to land.
-The impossible is one of those tricks where a lot of emphasis is placed on the backfoot.
-Here is how it works.
+The impossible is one of those tricks where a lot of emphasis is placed on the back foot.

 To do an impossible, the front foot is placed near the front bolts and turned at an angle.
 Your back foot is placed on the toe-side pocket.
 When doing an ollie, you are going to scoop the board with your back foot and push forward so it almost looks vertical, and this will make it spin 360 degrees.
 It is similar to the 360 shuv, but the difference is the board is spinning vertically, not horizontally.